 JoPACC is committed to international standards that aim to preserve the safety, efficiency, and resilience of payment systems, and is aligned with the Principles for Financial Market Infrastructures (PFMIs).
 Read more on JoPACC’s commitment towards the PFMIs.

-In February 2015, the World Bank advised the Central Bank of Jordan (CBJ) to upgrade the legal framework around the management and operations of the payment systems to enhance the governance and to segregate between the operations and the oversight in order to position CBJ in the payments value chain as a regulator and overseer along with a facilitator and catalyst of change.
-Their recommendations covered as well the role of the existing National Payments Council as only an advisory and consultative body; while the operations and development of the payment systems are to be migrated to an autonomous entity.
-This entity shall consist of the CBJ and banks while allowing for future non-banks membership and shareholding when the CBJ decides to divest its share and exit the company.
+In February 2015, the World Bank advised the Central Bank of Jordan (CBJ) to upgrade the legal framework around the management and operation of payment systems.
+To enhance governance in the financial sector, the World Bank recommended segregating between the operation and oversight functions at CBJ to position it as a regulator, overseer, and catalyst of change in the payments value chain.
+Additionally, their recommendations covered the role of the existing National Payments Council as only an advisory and consultative body, while the operations and development of the payment systems are to be migrated to an autonomous entity.
+This entity shall consist of the CBJ and banks while allowing for future non-bank membership and shareholding when the CBJ decides to divest its share and exit the company.

-On the 16th of January 2017, the CBJ along with the 25 banks operating in the kingdom have agreed to establish the "Jordan Payments and Clearing Company", a Private Company Limited by Shares based in Amman- Jordan.
+On the 16th of January 2017, the CBJ and the 25 banks operating in the kingdom agreed to establish the "Jordan Payments and Clearing Company", a Private Company Limited by Shares based in Amman- Jordan.
 The authorized Company Share Capital is (12,000,000) twelve million Jordanian Dinars, subdivided into (12,000,000) twelve million shares; the value of one share is one Jordanian Dinar.